TonySites-Data/GoRouge/README.md

-# GoRouge - Penetration Testing Tool
+# GoRogue - Penetration Testing Tool

 This is a project known as a "hacking tool" website. **It contains actual hacking or penetration testing functionality.**  It's intended for Ethical Hacking **ONLY**.